Scalable resolvent analysis for three-dimensional flows

 From the perspective of computational cost, the jet with streaks is similar to the three-dimensional discretization of the round jet.
 Utilizing the RSVD-LU algorithm for the same grid with state dimension $N \approx 39$ million, the anticipated CPU time surpasses 75 million hours, as discussed in $\S$\ref{sec:jets_cost}.
 Nevertheless, leveraging RSVD-$\Delta t$ with $q = 2$ enabled us to complete the analysis within 37 thousand CPU-hours.
 Our computations used 300 cores, which results in a wall time of 28 years for the RSVD-LU algorithm and 123 hours for our algorithm.
 Additionally, memory requirements amount to more than 130 TB for the RSVD-LU algorithm and 0.75 TB for ours.
+As a point of comparison, the LES of a similar jet with $N \approx 64$ million consumed 464 thousand CPU hours \citep{Bresetal18}.
 It is safe to say that this analysis would have been intractable using previous algorithms, demonstrating the promise of the RSVD-$\Delta t$ algorithm for extending the applicability of resolvent analysis to new problems in fluid mechanics.